 Transparent processes should be in place for promotions, pay rises and salary negotiations.
 Women are reportedly less likely to negotiate a higher salary than men, often leaving them on a lower wage.

 Being a woman in a male-dominated industry can be lonely.
 Look out for role models and find women (and male allies) who can support you.
 Seek out networking groups, in and outside your business or industry.
 Join one, or look for subgroups in industry associations.
 If you can’t find one, start your own!

-The BikeBiz jobs board filled over 750 positions in 2021, and listings are still on…
+The BikeBiz jobs board helped filled over 740 positions in 2022, and listings are still…